opdavies/oliverdavies.uk/source/_posts/2017-05-15-drupalcamp-bristol-tickets-sessions-sponsors.md

 Today we announced [Emma Karayiannis][3] as our Saturday keynote speaker, and we’ll be announcing some of the other speakers later this week.

 Not submitted your session yet?
-The call for sessions is open until May 31st.
+The [session submissions][12] are open until May 31st.
 We’re looking for talks not only on Drupal, but other related topics such as PHP, Symfony, server administration/DevOps, project management, case studies, being human etc. If you want to submit but want to ask something beforehand, please [send us an email][4] or ping us on [Twitter][5].

 Not spoken at a DrupalCamp before?
 No problem.
 We’re looking for both new and experienced speakers, and have both long (45 minutes) and short (20 minutes) talk slots available.